 La Cruz is on the north side of Bahia de Banderas, and is wide open to the Pacific, but the brisk thermal wind held the boat into the prevailing swell making the boat motion bearable.
 We did our introductions, stowed our stuff, had a drink and headed in for dinner.
-The town itself is ridiculously cute with cobbled streets, narrow streets and good restaurants.
+The town itself is ridiculously cute with narrow cobbled streets and good restaurants.
 Our meal at a small cafe on the street – literally – was a highlight.

 Thursday was very busy – provisioning, clearing out of the port, and moving to a quieter anchorage 10nm closer to our destination.
 Lori and I love provisioning in new places – there is no easier way to get a feel for a place than to go grocery shopping with the locals.
 La Cruz is too small for a proper market, but a short ride into Bucerias gave us access to a huge supermarket that carried everything from tires to Tequila.
 The bus ride was a lot of fun too, but it was a good thing that Gerri knew what she was doing, because the buses in Bucerias don’t work quite the same as they do here.

 While we shopped, Dennis cleared out of the port.
 In la Cruz, this involved a trip to the port captain’s office with our passports in hand.
 This process in not consistent throughout the country and one needs to rely on cruisers already in port to determine the procedure in each new place – we cleared into La Paz on the radio.